US figure skater Amber Glenn faces backlash over politics and copyright issues after Olympic gold

 “I was disappointed because I’ve never had so many people wish me harm before, just for being me and speaking about being decent — human rights and decency,” Glenn said Sunday night, wearing an LGBTQ+ pin on her team jacket during the team medal ceremony.

-“So that was really disappointing,” Glenn said, “and I do think it kind of lowered that excitement for this.”
+“So that was really disappointing,” Glenn added, “and I do think it kind of lowered that excitement for this.”

 Copyrights never used to be a problem in figure skating because the International Skating Union barred any music involving vocals, and most classical music is considered public domain.
 But when those rules were relaxed in 2014, and modern music began to be used, artists soon demanded that they receive compensation for their work.